 You can verify any financial professional's registration:

 Being a broker isn't inherently bad—many excellent financial professionals are dual registered.
-But understanding the difference helps you:
+What matters is that you know the difference, ask about compensation, and understand which standard applies to the advice you're getting.